masc2026/photo-watermarks-with-zsh/README.md

 `-webpanim` | Create animated WebP
-`-noelapsedtimewm` | No elapsed time watermark `-nodatewm` | No capture/creation date watermark `-timewm` | Add capture/creation time watermark to date watermark `-nfcwm` | Add a watermark in the middle of the photo with the keystroke information (see Exif tag `NC:<value>`) `-tz<val>` | Process the photos with time zone set to _\<val\>_; e.g "-4" Miami(US) time zone  or "2" Berlin(DE) daylight saving time zone.
+`-noelapsedtimewm` | No elapsed time watermark `-nodatewm` | No capture/creation date watermark `-sortbyname` | Sort by the original file name and not by the capture/creation date (useful for creating animated Gif or WebP)
+`-timewm` | Add capture/creation time watermark to date watermark `-nfcwm` | Add a watermark in the middle of the photo with the keystroke information (see Exif tag `NC:<value>`) `-tz<val>` | Process the photos with time zone set to _\<val\>_; e.g "-4" Miami(US) time zone  or "2" Berlin(DE) daylight saving time zone.
 There must be *NO* space between `-tz` and `<val>`!